Here’s what you need to know to protect your business and yourself.

 Today, Artificial Intelligence (AI) and advances in Deep Learning are advancing the quality of synthetic speech.
 Applications for TTS are now commonplace.
 Everyone who has interacted with a phone-based Interactive Voice Response system, Apple’s Siri, Amazon Alexa, car navigation systems, or numerous other voice interfaces, has experienced synthetic speech.

 Neural network-based TTS models mimic the way the brain operates and are extraordinarily efficient at learning patterns in data.
-While there are different approaches to the use of deep learning in voice cloning, most result in better pronunciation of words, as well as capturing subtleties like speed and intonation to create more human-like speech.
+While there are different approaches to the use of deep learning in synthetic voices, most result in better pronunciation of words, as well as capturing subtleties like speed and intonation to create more human-like speech.

 It’s important to note that the tools mentioned above and others like these were not created for the purpose of fraud or deception.
-But the reality is that business and consumers need to be aware of new threats associated with voice cloning.
+But the reality is that business and consumers need to be aware of new threats associated with online AI voice cloning software.
 We explore some of the uses — for good and bad — below.